 To learn the most from the July GMO Quarterly Letter, here’s what I suggest: download it here.
 Print it out.
 Then, as you read it, ask yourself after each paragraph, “But why won’t the price mechanism work?”
 Over its 17 pages, you’ll find yourself repeating that question over, and over…and over.

 The neo-Malthusian extrapolation in doom-laden pieces like “Welcome to Dystopia” never ceases to amaze me (I sometimes think such articles can be best understood by applying psychology rather than economics.
-Most – including Grantham’s latest – could be productively revised through the author asking themselves the simple question: ”Why is the lamp by which I am writing this not lit by whale oil?”).
+Most – including Grantham’s latest – could be productively revised through the author asking themselves the simple question: “Why is the lamp by which I am writing this not lit by whale oil?”).
+Fund managers can indeed generate “geopolitical alpha”, but not with sloppy thinking like this.

 For starters, Grantham has never heard the warning of a former a British Chancellor of the Exchequer, “Beware of extrapolation: it can make you go blind” (even though he quotes Kenneth Boulding to the same effect at the start of the article).
 Again and again, Grantham holds one item constant, and draws a straight line to chaos, doom, starvation and war.